 What's the name of this first mountain?
 The writer doesn't give the name, for his first readers already knew.
-These Hebrew Christians knew quite well he was talking about Mount Sinai.
-They not only knew it, but some of them wanted to go back there, not literally, but in their allegiance.
-Some were thinking about going back to the old covenant, to the one God had established with Israel at Mount Sinai.
+In fact, they not only knew it, but some of them wanted to go back to it, back to the old covenant, back to Mount Sinai.

-There's nothing wrong with Mount Sinai.
-Fourteen centuries B.C., God met with Moses and the Jews at Mount Sinai.
+Fourteen centuries BC, God met with Moses and the Jews at Mount Sinai.
 God revealed Himself at Mount Sinai.
 God gave His Law to His people at Mount Sinai.
-Yes, Mount Sinai was great place.
+So Mount Sinai was a special place in redemptive history.

 But here's the problem.
-Now that the Messiah has come...
+We don't live in that era of redemptive history.
+Therefore...

 A. We shouldn't find our identity at Mount Sinai (18-21).

-Traditions are hard to break, aren't they?
+But traditions are hard to break.
 For these first century Jews there were fourteen centuries of traditions, and they all went back to Mount Sinai.